Rababalkhalifa/LDA/README.md

 "# LDA"
-This is my implementation as part of Udacity to classifay text using BoW and TF-IDF using DA probabilities.
+This is my implementation as part of Udacity to classifay text using BoW and TF-IDF using DA.